 - Version 1.01 of the groundwater availability model for the central portion of the Gulf Coast Aquifer System was used for this analysis.
-See Chowdhury and others (2004) and Waterstone and Parsons (2003) for assumptions and limitations of the groundwater availability model. - The model for the central portion of the Gulf Coast Aquifer System assumes partially penetrating wells in the Evangeline Aquifer due to a lack of data for aquifer properties in the deeper section of the aquifer. - This groundwater availability model includes four layers, which generally represent the Chicot Aquifer (Layer 1), the Evangeline Aquifer (Layer 2), the Burkeville Confining Unit (Layer 3), and the Jasper Aquifer including parts of the Catahoula Formation near the outcrop (Layer 4). - The model was run with MODFLOW-96 (Harbaugh and McDonald, 1996).
+See Chowdhury and others (2004) and Waterstone and Parsons (2003) for assumptions and limitations of the groundwater availability model. - This groundwater availability model includes four layers, which generally represent the Chicot Aquifer (Layer 1), the Evangeline Aquifer (Layer 2), the Burkeville Confining Unit (Layer 3), and the Jasper Aquifer (Layer 4).
+The down-dip boundary of the model is based on contours of 10,000 parts per million of total dissolved solids (Waterstone and Parsons, 2003).
+Consequently, the model includes zones of brackish groundwater. - The model for the central portion of the Gulf Coast Aquifer System assumes that wells screened in the Evangeline Aquifer do not penetrate the full thickness of the aquifer near the Gulf of Mexico.
+This means the areas where wells are drilled into the Evangeline Aquifer are represented using data from the shallow portions of the aquifer, such as the outcrop or just below the Chicot Aquifer closer to the Gulf of Mexico.
+Lower portions of the aquifer near the Gulf of Mexico are not accessible with existing wells so deeper wells will be needed to understand the aquifer properties over the entire thickness of the aquifer. - The model was run with MODFLOW-96 (Harbaugh and McDonald, 1996).